 Xenia Chiaramonte is a jurist and a socio-legal scholar.
 She graduated in Law from the University of Milan where she also defended her doctoral dissertation in 2017.
 She spent a semester at the Center for the Study of Law & Society (CSLS) at the University of California, Berkeley.
 She has been a postdoctoral researcher at the University of Bologna and Roma Tre as well as a CAS SEE (Center for Advanced Studies of Southeastern Europe) fellow at the University of Rijeka.
 She recently published her monograph Governare il conflitto: La criminalizzazione del movimento No TAV [Governing conflict: The Criminalization of the No TAV Movement](2019), which analyses the criminalization of one of the most longstanding and high-profile environmental movements in Western Europe.
 In her research, she developed a deep ethnographical approach blended with a theory-oriented vision.

 Xenia Chiaramonte is interested in the intersection of law and social movements.
-Her research has gone from the ‘negative’ relationship between public law (criminal and administrative) and protests to a project on new social institutions designed to enhance the legal capacity to craft a fictional conception of nature.
+Her research has moved from the ‘negative’ relationship between public law (criminal and administrative) and protests to a project on new social institutions designed to enhance the legal capacity to craft a fictional conception of nature.
 Her recent publications include a co-authored book with Dario Fiorentino on political justice (Il caso 7 aprile: il processo politico dall’Autonomia Operaia ai No TAV, 2019), a co-edited book on political violence, Violenza politica: Una ridefinizione del concetto oltre la depoliticizzazione with Alessandro Senaldi (2018), and Politica e violenza.
 Teorie e pratiche del conflitto sociale with Luca Alteri and Alessandro Senaldi (2021).
 Several further articles appeared in Italian, German, French, and North- and South-American journals.

 ICI Project 2020-22